lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 - We then call to `recordingStart` which resets the command pool and sets the command buffer in recording mode.
 Remember that we will not be resetting the command buffers but the pool.
 After this step we could start recording "A commands".
 - In our case, since we do not have "A commands" yet", we just acquire next swap chain image.
 We will see the implementation later on, but this method returns the index of the image acquired (it may not be just the next image index).
-The `imageAqSemphs` array is the semaphore used to synchronize image acquisition
+The `presCompleteSemphs` array is the semaphore used to synchronize image acquisition
 When the image is acquired, this semaphore will be signaled.
 Any operation depending on this image to be acquired, can use this semaphore as a blocking mechanism.
 - If the `acquireNextImage` returns a negative value, this will mean that the operation failed.
 This could be because the window has been resized.
 By now, we just return.
 - Then we can record "B commands" which we will do by calling `scnRender.render(vkCtx, cmdBuffer, imageIndex);`